Setophaga auduboni auduboni

 - High counts: 32 at Oliver Reservoir, Kimball Co 20 Sep 2003, 24 at Rock Creek SRA, Dundy Co 27 Sep 2020, and 13 at Bushnell Cemetery, Kimball 22 Sep 2018.

-Winter: There are seven records Dec-Jan, including five from the Lake McConaughy area, Keith Co: one was found on the Lake McConaughy CBC 28 Dec 2013, another was there for the 2 Jan 2016 CBC, one was at Cedar Vue Campground 5 Jan 2019, one was photographed at Keystone Dam 21 Feb 2020, and one was photographed at Lake Ogallala 23 Feb 2013.
+Winter: There are seven records Dec-Jan, including five from the Lake McConaughy area, Keith Co: one was found on the Lake McConaughy CBC 28 Dec 2013, another was there for the 2 Jan 2016 CBC, one was there 27 Dec 2021, one was at Cedar Vue Campground 5 Jan 2019, one was photographed at Keystone Dam 21 Feb 2020, and one was photographed at Lake Ogallala 23 Feb 2013.
+Two were at Sutherland Reservoir, Lincoln Co 16 Dec 2021 and one on 3 Jan 2022.
 One was reported without details on the Scottsbluff CBC 15 Dec 1979.
 The only easterly winter record is of one at Branched Oak Lake, Lancaster Co 12 Dec 2015.
 Along with records for Lincoln Co of two males 1 Mar 2012, and singles 18-25 Mar 2013 and 8 Apr 2016, these records suggest wintering may occur in the cedar canyons in Lincoln Co and in Keith Co.
 Maps in eBird show numerous winter records in northeastern Colorado (eBird.org, accessed Apr 2021).

 BBA: Breeding Bird Atlas

 NNF: Nebraska National Forest

 NWR: National Wildlife Refuge

 RA: Recreation Area